Microsoft’s Flight Simulator, once a staple for PC gamers across the world, will return with with a major overhaul in 2020.

 What platforms will it be on?

-As it was officially launched during Xbox’s press conference at E3, the game will be exclusive to Microsoft for console gamers.
-An initial Xbox One release will likely make its way to Project Scarlett when it arrives in 2020.
+As it was officially launched during Xbox’s press conference at E3, the game will be exclusive to Microsoft for console players - that means a launch on Xbox One, and most likely the upcoming Xbox Series X too.

-Unsurprisingly, it will also be available on PC, the platform where it made its name, but only those running Windows 10. macOS devices will again not be supported.
+Unsurprisingly, it will also be available on PC, the platform where it made its name.
+It will also be included in Xbox Game Pass for both platforms, making it free to subscribers.

 Latest Microsoft Flight Simulator trailer